eyecantell/applydir/docs/applydir_design_overview.md

 # applydir Design Overview (August 19, 2025)

 ## Overview
 The `applydir` project automates code changes by applying LLM-generated modifications to a codebase, achieving >95% reliability.
 It integrates with `prepdir` (supplies file contents) and `vibedir` (manages LLM prompts, user interaction, and Git/linting).
-Changes are specified in a JSON array of file objects, using a unified replace approach for `"action": "replace_lines"` (modifications, additions, deletions within files), `"create_file"` for new files, and `"delete_file"` for file deletions.
+Changes are specified in a JSON array of file entries, using a unified replace approach for `"action": "replace_lines"` (modifications, additions, deletions within files), `"create_file"` for new files, and `"delete_file"` for file deletions.
 File paths are relative, matching `prepdir`’s output.

 ## Core Design Principles
 - **Unified Replace Approach**: For `"replace_lines"`, replace `original_lines` (default ≥5 lines, configurable, min 3) with `changed_lines`.
 For `"create_file"`, `original_lines` is empty, and `changed_lines` contains full content.